keval6b/cv/index.md

 ## About Me

-I am an enthusiastic and hard-working Computer Science student.
+I am an enthusiastic and hard-working Computer Science student currently looking for a year long placement (2021).
 My interests include Cyber Security, IoT and Game Development.
 In regard to Cyber Security, I regularly attempt rooms on [TryHackMe](https://tryhackme.com) which allows me to constantly improve my understanding of the threat and vulnerability landscapes.
 As well as that, I often find myself developing cool game mechanics in my spare time.